CN

 To study and compare the OSI (Open Systems Interconnection) reference model and the TCP/IP (Transmission Control Protocol/Internet Protocol) model.

-Theory
+Theory & Concepts

-The OSI Model is a conceptual framework that standardizes the functions of a communication system into seven abstraction layers.
-Developed by ISO in 1984, it provides a universal set of rules for networking.
+Network models describe how data flows from one computer to another.
+The **OSI Model** is a conceptual framework that standardizes the functions of a communication system into seven abstraction layers.
+The **TCP/IP Model** is a more practical, condensed version that powers the modern Internet.

 Procedure